Iterix-US/LightRail.DotNet/README.md

 ## 📜 **License**

-LightRail.DotNet is proudly licensed under the **Mozilla Public License 2.0 (MPL-2.0)**, ensuring open usage while clearly defining how contributions and modifications should happen.
+SeroGlint.DotNet is proudly licensed under the **Mozilla Public License 2.0 (MPL-2.0)**, ensuring open usage while clearly defining how contributions and modifications should happen.
 See the [LICENSE](LICENSE) file for full details.

 ---